Cryptic-Tip-Lit/bottle-quality-inspection/README.md

 - Beautified bounding boxes and smart label placement using OpenCV
 - Output video with annotated predictions

 ## **_How to Use_**

 ### _Google Colab_

-1. Upload your `.avi` input video and `best.pt` weights file
+1. Upload your `.avi` input video and your own trained weights file (e.g., `best.pt`)
 2. Open and run `inference.ipynb`
-3. The output video will be saved and automatically downloaded as `beautiful_output.mp4`
+3. The output video will be saved and automatically downloaded as `output.mp4`

+> **Note:** The trained weights file (`best.pt`) is not included in this repository.
+You can train your own using the instructions below or download from your own training output.

 ## **_Training a YOLOv8 Model_**